JoeCastle/JoeBloggsV3/src/posts/junior-developer-questions/junior-developer-questions.md

 ---

-## 4. How can I stand out to employers as a junior developer?
+## 4. How do you Stand Out to Employers as a Junior Developer?

+To get noticed, show real initiative.
+That means building projects, sharing your work, and making it easy for others to see what you're capable of.

 **Checklist:**
 - Personal, professional or open-source projects